VineyS/python_discord_logger_rewrite/README.md

 ## Changes Made From Original Edition:
 ![Original](https://i.imgur.com/1iLTjSN.png)

 Before There was a section called Host which displayed the HostName of the Computer.

-This rewritten edition removes the host section
+This rewritten edition removes the host section.

 ## Usage:
 Refer to : https://pypi.org/project/discord-logger/